raspberrypilearning/build-a-buggy/en/step_2.md

 --- /task ---

 --- task ---
 Remove the plastic clip from the motor to make soldering to the contacts easier.
+You can do this with a screwdriver.

 ![remove clip](images/motor-remove-clip.jpg)

 --- /task ---

 --- task ---
 Solder the wires to each of the terminals on the motor.
 It doesn't matter which wire goes to which terminal.
+The reattach the plastic clips.

 ![solder wires](images/solder-motor.gif)
+--- /task ---

+--- task ---
+It's a good idea to wrap the ends of the motors in tape, to stop the soldered joints from breaking.
 --- /task ---

 ### Connect the motors to the board